deepaksood619/deepaksood619.github.io/docs/databases/indexing/mysql-indexing.md

 ## search index

-In MySQL,full-text searchqueries use a special kind of index, theFULLTEXT index.
+In MySQL, full-text search queries use a special kind of index, the FULLTEXT index.
 In MySQL 5.6.4 and up, InnoDB and MyISAM tables both support FULLTEXT indexes; formerly, these indexes were only available for MyISAM tables.

 By default MySQL will ignore any word that is in 50% or more of the rows in the table as it considers it would be a 'noise' word.